How to Build a Real Estate Website: The Ultimate Guide

 The best way to study your target market: create real estate buyer personas

 Creating personas is an exercise that will help you get crystal-clear on what kind of messaging and content your website will need to deliver in order to turn your target clients into leads.
+After all, these are the people that you want navigating to your website each month.

 woman thinking